-The Curriculum Section of the Commission's Annual Survey is conducted for periodontics education programs in alternate years.
-The most recent Curriculum Section was conducted in August/September 2022.
+The Curriculum Section of the Commission's Annual Survey is conducted for prosthodontics, programs, including maxillofacial prosthetics, in alternate years.
 The next Curriculum Section will be conducted in August/September 2024.
-Aggregate data of the most recent Curriculum Section for review by the Periodontics Education Review Committee as an informational report is provided in Appendix 1.
+The draft Curriculum Sections are provided in Appendix 1 for prosthodontics and Appendix 2 for maxillofacial prosthetics for review by the Prosthodontics Review Committee.

-Summary: The Review Committee on Periodontics Education is requested to review the informational report on aggregate data of its discipline-specific Annual Survey Curriculum Section (Appendix 1).
+Summary: The Review Committee on Prosthodontics Education is requested to review the draft Curriculum Sections of its discipline-specific Annual Survey (Appendix 1 and 2).